KingArnaiz/servier/README.md

 Certain portions of the model can be loaded from a previous model and frozen so that they will not be trainable, using the various frozen layer parameters.
 A path to a checkpoint file for frozen parameters is provided with the argument `--checkpoint_frzn <path>`.
 If this path is provided, the parameters in the MPNN portion of the model will be specified from the path and frozen.
 Layers in the FFNN portion of the model can also be applied and frozen in addition to freezing the MPNN using `--frzn_ffn_layers <number-of-layers>`.
 Model architecture of the new model should match the old model in any layers that are being frozen, but non-frozen layers can be different without affecting the frozen layers (e.g., MPNN alone is frozen and new model has a larger number of FFNN layers).
 Parameters provided with `--checkpoint_frzn` will overwrite initialization parameters from `--checkpoint_path` (or similar) that are frozen in the new model.
 At present, only one checkpoint can be provided for the `--checkpoint_frzn` and those parameters will be used for any number of submodels if `--ensemble_size` is specified.
 If multiple molecules (with multiple MPNNs) are being trained in the new model, the default behavior is for both of the new MPNNs to be frozen and drawn from the checkpoint.
 Only the first MPNN will be frozen and subsequent MPNNs still allowed to train if `--freeze_first_only` is specified.

-### Weighted Training by Target and Data

-By default, each task in multitask training and each provided datapoint are weighted equally for training.
-Weights can be specified in either case to allow some tasks in training or some specified data points to be weighted more heavily than others in the training of the model.

-Using the `--target_weights` argument followed by a list of numbers equal in length to the number of tasks in multitask training, different tasks can be given more weight in parameter updates during training.
-For instance, in a multitask training with two tasks, the argument `--target_weights 1 2` would give the second task twice as much weight in model parameter updates.
-Provided weights must be non-negative.
-Values are normalized to make the average weight equal 1.
-Target weights are not used with the validation set for the determination of early stopping or in evaluation of the test set.

-Using the `--data_weights_path` argument followed by a path to a data file containing weights will allow each individual datapoint in the training data to be given different weight in parameter updates.
-Formatting of this file is similar to provided features CSV files: they should contain only a single column with one header row and a numerical value in each row that corresponds to the order of datapoints provided with `--data_path`.
-Data weights should not be provided for validation or test sets if they are provided through the arguments `--separate_test_path` or `--separate_val_path`.
-Provided weights must be non-negative.
-Values are normalized to make the average weight equal 1.
-Data weights are not used with the validation set for the determination of early stopping or in evaluation of the test set.

 ## Predicting

 To load a trained model and make predictions, run `predict.py` and specify: